amachorro773-a11y/eCommerce-Health/README.md

 - **Inventory Revenue-at-Risk:**
   - The Pricing Misalignment Matrix identified a critical inefficiency: **$208,366** in revenue is currently tied to "Low Stock" items that are priced at a "Discount."
 This represents a massive missed opportunity to capture higher margins on scarce goods.
   - Furthermore, there is **$886,325** of Overstock inventory stubbornly sitting at a "Market Match" price.

+# Recommendations
+To optimize Q2 margins, the management team should execute the following strategies:
+- **Capitalize on Apparel Elasticity:**
+  -  Implement a strategic 1% to 2% price increase in the Apparel category across all regions.
+The scatter plot proves demand is inelastic/positive, meaning we can immediately boost profit margins with minimal risk to sales volume.
+- **Reprice Scarce Inventory:**
+  - Instigate an immediate pricing freeze on the $208K of Low Stock / Discounted inventory.
+These scarce items should be dynamically adjusted upward to "Market Match" or "Premium" levels to maximize the return on remaining units before stock-out.
+- **Execute a Targeted Liquidation Strategy:**
+  -  Apply a temporary 3% to 5% price reduction on the $886K of Overstock / Market Match goods.
+Undercutting the competition here will accelerate the clearance of dead stock and reduce warehousing overhead.